 Once reaching the bottom of the well, the candidate would walk into a dark labyrinth where they would symbolically and literally find their way up towards the light.

-If they were able to make back through the well tower and into the sunlight, initiates would walk across stones in water to reach the chapel, where they would then be welcomed into the brotherhood.
+If they were able to make it back through the well tower and into the sunlight, initiates would walk across stones in water to reach the chapel, where they would then be welcomed into the brotherhood.

-are rife with speculation, the truth is neither Monteiro nor Manini ever provided any indication of the well’s purpose.
+are rife with speculation.
+The truth is neither Monteiro nor Manini ever provided any indication of the well’s purpose.
 Still, having this background before visiting the well could change one’s experience of it.

-At land’s end
+At land’s end.

 When I emerged from the Initiation Well and my other wanderings around the estate, Armando seemed ready to take me back to Cascais.
 On the way, however, we stopped at Cabo da Roca